“Creativity is a wild mind and a disciplined eye.” Dorothy Parker

 Mindfulness is a 2500 year old suggestion.
 A suggestion that if you pay attention to your life, your sensations, your thoughts and your feelings you will have taken the first step towards relieving your suffering.
 Stay with me here!
 You suffer.
 I suffer.
 We all suffer because we believe that life should be a certain way and quite often it is not.
 Our most common critical judgement of our life is, ‘I don’t like this’ or ‘I hate this’.
 Then we suffer.

 Mindfulness provides a huge challenge.
 I asks you to be with how things are, not how you would like them to be.
 That doesn’t mean that you don’t make changes or decisions that would improve your circumstances, but that where you don’t have those options you work towards accepting how things really are.
 I asks you to be aware of the glory, the grime, the liking, the disliking and to notice your thoughts.
-Particularly those judgmental ones that often involve the words good and bad.
+Particularly those judgemental ones that often involve the words good and bad.

-You mind is often all over the place.
+Your mind is often all over the place.
 Thoughts run amok (it’s probably happening now as you read this) Feelings fire off across your consciousness with no direction from you.
-All mindfulness suggests is that you become aware That you pay attention to what your mind is doing.
+All mindfulness suggests is that you become aware.
+That you pay attention to what your mind is doing.
 For in the paying attention there is the possibility of noticing how you are, of being totally present with your experience and therefore of responding skillfully (and of accessing your creativity) rather than reacting habitually.
 So how do you do this?

 How do you pay attention?

 Training.
 Your mind, being used to your busy life, is very active.
 It is unfettered, running amok amongst your memories, your hopes and fears.
 It is a feral beast and it needs training.
 Meditation is the training.
 Other mindful practices are the training.
-Every activity conducted mindfully (yoga, tai chi, photography, walking, eating chocolate cake – yes even that could be a mindful practice, see its not all dull!) requires concentration.
+Any activity conducted mindfully (yoga, tai chi, photography, walking, eating chocolate cake – yes even that could be a mindful practice, see its not all dull!) requires concentration.

 Concentration is the backbone of meditation and other mindful activities.
 When meditating you may start by focusing on your breath, feeling its movement in your body at your nose or in your belly.
 Each breath in receives a count.
 1 in, then 1 out.
 2 in, then 2 out.
 Up to 10.
 Then you start again